 In class, Rhys excelled at creating original content, even assisting other students and production groups in their own film development.
 He is not afraid to experiment with different types of media and genres.
 And though he excelled at comedy, Rhys also created stellar artistic projects.
 He often worked multiple roles on films, serving as everything from a writer to editor to cinematographer to director.

-JDogg Film Scholarship is proud to announce Rhys Kroehler, a graduate of Shorecrest High School, as the 2017 scholarship recipient.
-Rhys’ films have won the 3-Minute Masterpiece Grand Prize at the Seattle International Film Festival, Awards of Excellence at the Northwest High School Film Festival, and an Official Selection of the All-American High School Film Festival in NYC.
-Rhys will attend the University of Southern California’s School of Cinematic Arts starting in August 2017.
+Rhys was a 2017 graduate of Shorecrest High School.
+Rhys’ high school films won the 3-Minute Masterpiece Grand Prize at the Seattle International Film Festival, Awards of Excellence at the Northwest High School Film Festival, and an Official Selection of the All-American High School Film Festival in NYC.

 Rhys has been instrumental in the success of the student newsshow both in front of and behind the camera for three years.
 Rhys has an exceptional attitude and is a great citizen of Shorecrest high school.
 His work ethic, maturity, and ambition will help him succeed in college.
 But it is his helpfulness and selflessness that will make him a huge asset for any program.

 Rhys enjoys making films because it allows him the ability, through a unique combination of stimuli, to create an emotional bond with the audience like no other medium can.
 In 2017, he made multiple PSAs discouraging teens from driving distracted.
 The radio ad he made played across the country through iheartradio.
 The film he made focused on young love, showing how easily it can be taken away in a moment of carelessness.
 Rhys hopes to continue making films that will attempt to catalyze change, but also entertain audiences.